When is the best time to visit China?

 The later you go in the season, the fewer tourists you’ll be sharing the streets with.
-If you can handle slightly chilly mornings and nights, November is still tolerable weather-wise, but the bulk of the holiday crowd has cleared out.
+If you can handle slightly chilly mornings and nights, November is still tolerable weather-wise, but the bulk of the holiday crowd has cleared out making you feel as though you have China's southern regions all to yourself.

 What’s the best time to visit the Chinese interior?